- Getting started with Windows Phone

 Moving from Android to Windows Phone

 Welcome to your Windows Phone!
-We put together this info to help make the switch from your Android to your Windows Phone as quick and easy as possible.
+We've put this info together to help make the switch from your Android to your Windows Phone as quick and easy as possible.
 Read on to learn how to get your stuff moved over and your accounts set up.

 If your info is Do this